cefsharp/CefSharp/NuGet/Readme.txt

   - Minimal designer support was added in version `57.0.0 for both `WinForms` and `WPF`.
 For older versions there is no designer support (designer will throw an exception).

 Deployment:
-  - Make sure `Visual C++ 2013` is installed (`x86` or x64` depending on your build) or you package the runtime dlls with your application, see the FAQ for details.
+  - Make sure `Visual C++ 2015` is installed (`x86` or x64` depending on your build) or you package the runtime dlls with your application, see the FAQ for details.

 What's New:
   See https://github.com/cefsharp/CefSharp/wiki/ChangeLog
-  IMPORTANT NOTE - .NET Framework 4.5.2 is now required.
+  IMPORTANT NOTE - Visual C++ 2015 is now required IMPORTANT NOTE - .NET Framework 4.5.2 is now required.
   IMPORTANT NOTE - Chromium has removed support for Windows XP/2003 and Windows Vista/Server 2008 (non R2).